 Nowadays, many ready-packed 汤圆 are available in supermarket all year long.
 It comes with ground peanut, sesame and sugar mixture to serve as dipping condiment.
 Just make the soup will do.
-It is convenient and suitable especially for young family who prefers convenience.
-However, we prefer to make 汤圆 by ourselves.
-For a home-cooked taste and greater satisfaction for such important celebration.
-It’s also for fun, to my girl!
+It is convenient and suitable especially for young families who prefer more convenience.
+For a home-cooked taste and greater satisfaction for such important celebration, homemade ones are still the best.

 For the rice ball:

 300 gram glutinous rice flour (about 1 cup)